How Much Does It Cost to Get a Real Estate License in Washington?

 You have six months from the time you fail part of the exam to pass the second part.
 After this time period elapses, you’ll need to retake both sections of the test.

 Once you’ve passed your real estate exam in Washington state, you can officially apply for your license.
-The base fee to do this is $146.25.
-You’re also responsible for an additional $10 research fee.
+The application fee is $223.

 This fee keeps your license active for a total of two years, after which, you’ll need to renew.